Oruchuban Ebichu

 Oruchuban Ebichu (おるちゅばんエビちゅ) is a Japanese manga series by Risa Itō that was published by Futabasha Publishers.
-It first ran through Shufutoseikatsusha magazine Giga&chan, beginning in the 1990 and next moving to Action Pizazz, publication by Futabasha.
+It first ran through Shufutoseikatsusha magazine Giga&chan beginning in the 1990s, before moving to the Action Pizazz publication by Futabasha.

 It was later adapted into an anime television series produced by Gainax, but animated by Group TAC.
 It first aired six eight-minute episodes in 1999 as one-third of the show Modern Love's Silliness.
 Oruchuban Ebichu is very adult in nature, and its comedy, explicit violence, innuendos, and sexual intercourse scenes could only be shown on DirecTV Japan.
 The uncut version of the series can only be found on DVD.
 The show is drawn in a simplistic art style.

 A sequel series called Oruchuban Ebichu Chu~ started serialization in the magazine Manga Action in 2018.
+It concluded on October 4, 2022.

 Plot

 Each adventure chronicles the housekeeper female hamster Ebichu, devoted to her oft-indifferent owner, who she calls Goshujin-sama ("Master") and is only identified as OL ("Office Lady"), a single 28-year-old (she is 25 years old in the anime series) who doles out cynical commentary and the occasional beating on the rodent.
 Such abuse is usually caused by Ebichu's almost disturbing lack of tact or propriety, which often embarrasses OL in front of other people.
 Ebichu is a faithful housekeeper but occasionally carries out a practical joke and also hurts OL's feelings.

 Ebichu tends to take this in stride with endless praise and compliments of her master.
 Ebichu often attempts to correct OL's bad decisions, such as her berating of OL's obnoxious, immature and untrustworthy boyfriend that Ebichu nicknamed Kaishounachi (worthless man).
 Maa-kun and Lady Hanabataki are friends of OL.
 Some surrounding characters also appear.